 The increased popularity of Frida Kahlo, from books, movies, and museums around the world, also meant many visitors to the museum.
 There are almost always long lines wrapping around the block outside of the Casa Azul house and museum – but be sure to check down below on how to best get your tickets to this museum.

-This museum houses numerous works by Frida throughout the property, as you would expect in a museum like this, but it is also a bit more personal since you can also find Frida’s clothes, casts, photos, art, painting materials, beauty products, wheelchair, bed, and other personal items are displayed throughout the home – preserving life in Caza Azul in much the same way as when it was found.
+This museum houses numerous works by Frida throughout the property, as you would expect in a museum such as this, but it is also a bit more personal since you can also find Frida’s clothes, casts, photos, art, painting materials, beauty products, wheelchair, bed, and other personal items are displayed throughout the home – preserving life in Caza Azul in much the same way as when it was found.

 It was as if she was just there moments before we came in.
 Visitors from all over the world talk about their surreal experience when they go tour the Frida Kahlo Museum.

 Another highlight is the Casa Azul gardens which are well kept and are full of stunning blooms, floral archways, seating areas, and open green spaces against the brilliant cobalt blue walls of the house.
 It’s cool to just hang out in the courtyard where Frida and Diego used to be.

 Probably the most moving part of the museum would be her bed and art studio where you can still see where she worked on her paintings.
 You can even see the mirror installed above her bed allowing her to make her self-portraits while still recuperating from her operations.